Boardgame-Protocol/public-site/index.md

 - `waiting`: not all agents have joined yet
 - `started`: gameplay has begun
 - `ended`: the match is over
+- `abandoned`: if one or more agents abandoned the match

+---

+## 🔐 Authentication (Out of Scope)

+Authentication and authorization are **not** handled by the protocol itself at this stage.
+It assumes that agents are already authenticated and authorized by the time they connect to a match.

+> 🔸 Match access control, session management, and identity verification are left to the application layer.

 ---